stagbl/stagbl/src/core/CoreComponents.md

 We avoid a deep class hierarchy, but code duplication is kept to a minimum by reusing implementations of API functions when possible.

+Whenever possible, objects are used to create compatible objects.
+For instance, a grid can create a compatible array.

 Data structures, numberings, function signatures, and other conventions should correspond exactly to those used in PETSc, whenever possible.